Research

 We test and apply a simple method to make distributional forecasts for technological progress.

-Self-organisation of knowledge economies, Journal of Economic Dynamics and Control 52, 150-165, 2015.
-Publisher.
+Journal of Economic Dynamics and Control 52, 150-165, 2015.

 The structure of agents-ideas networks depends on the innovation/diffusion trade-off.